digst/cloud/design.md

 The GovCloud is also expected to support a larger government initiative on benefitting from cloud technology.
 A future strategic general principles could look like the following:

-**_Cloud First:_ Cloud technologies are prefered when designing new applications and new integrations between existing applications.**
+**_Cloud First:_ Cloud technologies are preferred when designing new applications and new integrations between existing applications.**

 Cloud technology is maturing and has proven to support large scale operations and rapid development.
 The essential charateristics of a cloud are Consumer on-demand self-service, Broad network access, Provider resource pooling, Rapid elasticity and Measured services cf. [NIST](https://csrc.nist.gov/publications/detail/sp/800-145/final).